SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 Needs to be configured in the Linux and Windows Build folder both.

 ## Run
-You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 2.0 at the time of writing.
+You need the .NET core runtime (included in the SDK) to run the build: 2.0 at the time of writing.

 Execute